 Due to cost restrictions in science and astronomy instruments development, a reuse of engineering work is preferable.
-There is one example of a modular digitization and data processing system.
-The system Collaboration for Astronomy Signal Processing and Electronics Research (CASPER) has been in development at the University of Berkeley [9] since around 2005.
-CASPER designers and engineers noticed a remarkable lack of such a hardware in radioastronomy science.
-Their ideas are summarised in the paper [10].
-Unfortunately they use a proprietary connector standard and technology.
-They have developed a modular system based purely on Tyco Z-DOK+ connectors family.
-CASPER data processing board with Z-DOK connectors is shown in Figure 1.2.
-Z-DOK connectors have a relatively high pricing (around 40 USD) [11], but are high quality differential pairs connectors.
+There is one good example of a modular digitization and data processing system - a system Collaboration for Astronomy Signal Processing and Electronics Research (CASPER), that has been in development at the University of Berkeley [9] since around 2005.
+CASPER designers and engineers noticed a remarkable lack of such hardware in radioastronomical science.
+Their ideas are summarised in the following paper [10].
+Unfortunately, they use a proprietary connector standard and technology.
+They have developed a modular system based purely on Tyco Z-DOK+connectors family.
+CASPER data processing board with Z-DOK connectors is shown in the Figure 1.2.
+Z-DOK connectors have a relatively high pricing (around 40 USD) [11], but represent high quality differential pairs connectors.
 However, the price of these connectors is comparable with the price of one ADC channel in the design described in this diploma thesis.